Alien: Covenant: Novelization

-Virtual Reality
+Virtual reality

 On April 26, 2017, 20th Century Fox released Alien: Covenant In Utero, a virtual reality interactive demo teaser for Alien: Covenant for the Oculus Rift and the Samsung Gear VR.
-The experience was produced by RSA, FoxNext VR, MPC, Mach1, AMD Radeon, and Dell Alienware.
+The experience was produced by Ridley Scott Associates, FoxNext VR, Moving Picture Company, Mach1, AMD Radeon, and Dell Alienware.
 The trailer is a first-person experience in which the viewer plays the role of a neomorph.
 The experience was executive produced by Scott and directed by David Karlak.

 Reception

 Box office

-Alien: Covenant underperformed at the box office grossing a worldwide total of $240.9 million, including $74.3 million in the United States and Canada and $166.6 million in other countries, against a production budget of $97 million, not including marketing costs.
-The film was a box office disappointment for the studio, especially when compared to Prometheus which had grossed a worldwide total of $403.4 million.
+Alien: Covenant grossed a worldwide total of $240.9 million, including $74.3 million in the United States and Canada and $166.6 million in other countries, against a production budget of $97–111 million.
+The film was considered a disappointment at the box office compared to Prometheus which had grossed a worldwide total of $403.4 million.

 Fox released the film in several countries before the United States.
 It was released in 34 markets, where it debuted to $40.1 million, opening at number one in 19 of them.
 Its overall rank for the weekend was second behind the continued run of Guardians of the Galaxy Vol. 2.
 The top openings were in South Korea ($7.2 million), the UK ($6.4 million), France ($4.5 million), Australia ($3.1 million), and Mexico ($2.5 million).
 In China, the film was released on June 16 and grossed $30 million, topping the box office.
 In North America, the film was released alongside Everything, Everything and Diary of a Wimpy Kid: The Long Haul, and was projected to gross around $40 million from 3,760 theaters during its opening weekend.
 It made $4.3 million from Thursday-night previews at about 3,000 theaters, and $15.4 million overall on its first day, which was below the $21.5 million Friday of Prometheus five years prior.
-It went on to open to $36.2 million, down 34% from Prometheus's debut, but still finishing first at the box office, as the third-highest debut of the series when not counting for inflation.
+It went on to open to $36.2 million, down 30% from Prometheus's debut, but still finishing first at the box office, as the third-highest debut of the series when not counting for inflation.
 In its second weekend, the film grossed $10.5 million, finishing fourth at the box office and dropping 70.9%.
 The film was pulled from 1,112 theaters in its third weekend and dropped another 62.3%, finishing sixth at the box office with $4 million.